Dyson Corrale™ hair straightener special gift edition (Black Nickel/Fuchsia)

 Almost 110 species of Fuchsia are recognized; the vast majority are native to South America, but a few occur north through Central America to Mexico, and also several from New Zealand to Tahiti.
 One species, F. magellanica, extends as far as the southern tip of South America, occurring on Tierra del Fuego in the cool temperate zone, but the majority are tropical or subtropical.

-A gift or a present is an item given to someone, without the expectation of payment or anything in return.
-An item is not a gift if that item is already owned by the one to whom it is given.
-Although gift-giving might involve an expectation of reciprocity, a gift is meant to be free.
-In many countries, the act of mutually exchanging money, goods, etc. may sustain social relationship and contribute to social cohesion.
+A gift or present is an item given to someone (who is not already the owner) without the expectation of payment or anything in return.
+Although gift-giving might involve an expectation of reciprocity, a gift is intended to be free.
+In many countries, the act of mutually exchanging money, goods, etc., may sustain social relationships and contribute to social cohesion.
 Economists have elaborated the economics of gift-giving into the notion of a gift economy.
-By extension, the term gift can refer to any item or act of service that makes the other happier or less sad, especially as a favour, including forgiveness and kindness.
+By extension, the term gift can refer to any item or act of service that makes the other happier or less sad, especially as a favor, including forgiveness and kindness.
 Gifts are often presented on occasions such as birthdays and holidays.

 Hair is a protein filament that grows from follicles found in the dermis.
 Hair is one of the defining characteristics of mammals.
 The human body, apart from areas of glabrous skin, is covered in follicles which produce thick terminal and fine vellus hair.
 Most common interest in hair is focused on hair growth, hair types, and hair care, but hair is also an important biomaterial primarily composed of protein, notably alpha-keratin.